 A BIG List of Instructional Strategies for Teachers

 I’ve decided to create an instructional strategies list for teachers.
 There are plenty of teaching textbooks meant to provide instructional strategies for teachers.
 There are also huge lists of definitions available.
 This site strives to be more.
 I am updating this page regularly to keep it a constantly growing resource for teachers, homeschooling parents, student teachers, and anyone else with an interest in teaching children.
 (Doing this helps me to keep my own teaching skills sharp.)
 It can be hard keeping up with the latest trends in teaching.
-Should you Ditch That Textbook or Teach Like a Pirate?
-(Full disclosure… Those are links to some popular books about how to teach this generation of learners.
-If you decide to buy one of those books through my link, I could make a small commission.)
+(Full disclosure… I will sometimes include links to recommended items for teaching this generation of learners.
+If you decide to buy one of those items through my link, I could make a small commission.)
+For example, if you teach science at just about any level, your students would probably LOVE having this item in your classroom.

 The list below is a curated collection of links to resources, informative videos, and basic pedagogical definitions that I’ve spent weeks (so far) putting together.
 Much of what you find here can be put to use in your classroom immediately.
 All I ask is that you please share it with other educators (use the social buttons above or link to this page if you have a teaching website or page of your own).
 The comments section at the bottom is the perfect place to share your own tips and expertise with other teachers around the world!
 Thanks, and please share!